 Care of Silver and Semi-precious Stone Jewellery

-Jewellery can be made from many different types of materials and all materials have particular qualities of wear.
+Jewellery is made from many different types of material and all materials have particular qualities of wear.
 Some stones are very soft e.g. Turquoise.
 Some metals are soft e.g. gold.
 Care of your jewellery needs to be carried out according to the materials used in it.
-Generally be as gentle as possible when cleaning and store jewellery individually in its original box so it doesn’t get scratched by harder materials.
+Generally be as gentle as possible when cleaning.
+Store jewellery individually in its original box so it doesn’t get scratched by harder materials and stones.

 Hardness of Gemstones